exelix11/mono-nx/notes/writeup.md

 In fact, the build system here gave me lots of headaches.
 We need to build linux-x64 mono with the libnx-arm64 cross compiler configuration.
 There are two steps involved: first build a limited libnx-arm64 version which produces a header file containing the target ABI information, then build the native linux compiler with that header file.

-It's this way because the x64 compiler doesn't know the arm64 ABI so the build system runs `offsets-tool.py` that uses libclang to "simulate" a mono build for the target and extract all the binary offests for the various structures.
+It's this way because the x64 compiler doesn't know the arm64 ABI so the build system runs `offsets-tool.py` that uses libclang to "simulate" a mono build for the target and extract all the binary offsets for the various structures.

 Here's kicker though, if I add my libnx target among the other AOT targets cmake fails trying to build a linux program with the libnx toolchain.